Yangquan Shanxi, China Travel Guide

 China generally has a low rate of violent crime, and Yangquan is safe for travelers.
 Small-time crime like theft from pockets can occur in crowded areas.
 Maintain situational awareness.

 Shanxi province is in a seismically active region, though severe earthquakes are infrequent.
-Get to know basic earthquake security measures.
-Flooding is possible during summer monsoon rains (July-August).
+Get to be aware of basic earthquake security measures.
+Flooding is feasible during summer monsoon rains (July-August).

 Infrequent, but know safety procedures.
 Monitor local reports.